Hyundai Motor says to continue communications with investors, including Elliott

-SEOUL (Reuters) - Hyundai Motor Group (005380.KS) said it would continue to communicate with shareholders and investors, including Elliott Management, over its proposed restructuring plan.
+SEOUL, April 23 (Reuters) - Hyundai Motor Group said it would continue to communicate with shareholders and investors, including Elliott Management, over its proposed restructuring plan.

 “Hyundai Motor Group will continuously communicate with shareholders and investors around the world, including Elliott Management, to explain the underlying goal and needs of the proposed restructuring plan,” it said in a statement on Monday.